 The New Moon takes place at 03.42am BST on August 19th at 26 degrees 35′ Leo.

-The Sun rules Leo, he is in his domicile at this New Moon.
-The Sun giving his glorious light and warmth is essential to life, Sol is attuned with creativity, abundance – along with attributes especially favourable as we proceed through the latter months of 2020 – self-determination, courage, wisdom and spiritual illumination.
+The Sun rules Leo, so he is in his domicile at this New Moon.
+The Sun giving his glorious light and warmth is essential to life.
+Sol is attuned with creativity, abundance – along with attributes especially favourable as we proceed through the latter months of 2020 – self-determination, courage, wisdom and spiritual illumination.

 The New Moon is conjunct fixed star Alphard, a star that can bring an influence of disruption, as well as being entwined with the Moon’s nodes, which without doubt have a potent influence on the affairs of life.